Random coil: Random walk model: The Gaussian chain

 There are an enormous number of different ways in which a chain can be curled around in a relatively compact shape, like an unraveling ball of twine with much open space, and comparatively few ways it can be more or less stretched out.
-So, if each conformation has an equal probability or statistical weight, chains are much more likely to be ball-like than they are to be extended — a purely entropic effect.
+So, if each conformation has an equal probability or statistical weight, chains are much more likely to be ball-like than they are to be extended –a purely entropic effect.
 In an ensemble of chains, most of them will, therefore, be loosely balled up.
-This is the kind of shape any one of them will have most of the time.
+This is the type ofshape any one of them will have most of the time.